john-science/python_for_scientists/classes/20_cython/lecture_20.md

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with hundreds of tools and libraries that you will want (This includes matplotlib and everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of tools and libraries that you will want (This includes Cython and nearly everything else we use in this course.)

 ## The Example Python Script - Finding Primes

-We need a piece of Python code to try and speed up with Cython.
-For our example, we will chose a simple function to find prime numbers.
+We need a piece of Python code to try and speed up.
+For our example, we will chose a simple function that finds prime numbers.

-#### Wait, Wait, What's a Prime Again?
+#### Wait, Wait...
+What's a Prime Again?

 A [prime number](https://en.wikipedia.org/wiki/Prime_number) is a number that is only divided by itself and 1.
-For instance, `3`, `5`, and `7` are prime, but `2`, `6`, and `8` are not.
+For instance, `3`, `5`, and `7` are prime, but `2`, `6`, and `15` are not.

 #### Finding Primes

 For our example function, we will find prime numbers using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
-Basically, the process is we take all the numbers up to N and assume they are prime.
+Basically, the process is: we take all the numbers up to N and assume they are prime.
 Then we remove all the ones divisible by each prime as we find then.
 So, go through the list and remove everything divisible by 2.
 Then everything divisble by 3.
 Four is already gone, so then we remove everything divisible by 5.
 And so on.
 What's left when we get through the list are only the prime numbers.

 Here is our Sieve.
 Our first, naive version isn't very fast, so this is our starting place: